New Digital Records confirm the date for brave Berkshire men arriving with 17th Battalion Manchester Regiment in time for the battle for Guillemont.

 The majority of men from the Guillemont battle have no known resting place and are commemorated at Thiepval.
 One of the group is Private 20957 George Edwin Miles of 5th RBR.
 The press report clearly indicates that George was serving with the Manchesters, but not the Battalion.
 CWGC and all other records solely refer to RBR service.

-There are just two known graves of 5th RBR men for 30th July, to provide a likely location for their death.
+There are just one known graves of 5th RBR men for 30th July, to provide a likely location for their death.

 William is commemorated with his brother John on Wokingham Town Hall Memorial and buried at Tincourt New Military Cemetery, almost 20 miles to the east of Guillemont and a long way behind the German lines.
 This provides initial thoughts that William could not have been fighting with the 17th Manchesters.